Alison Lawton: Philanthropy and advocacy

-Lawton initially donated $1M to the University of British Columbia Graduate School of Journalism in 2009 to establish the International Reporting Program.
+Lawton donated $1M to the University of British Columbia Graduate School of Journalism in 2009 to establish the International Reporting Program.
 The International Reporting Program (IRP) ran for ten years and gave journalism graduate students the opportunity to report on under-reported global issues.
 The students of the first year of the program won an Emmy for the investigative journalism short film 'Ghana: Digital Dumping Ground’.
-After the successful completion of the IRP, the UBC Global Reporting Program (GRP) launched in 2020 and continues to provide students at UBC the opportunity to study global issues, emerge themselves in field reporting, all in a multinational setting together with global partner universities.
+After the completion of the IRP, the UBC Global Reporting Program (GRP) launched in 2020.
 Lawton holds the position of Honorary Chair of the GRP's Advisory Board.

 In 2009, Lawton launched the Open Health Initiative as the new focus of Mindset Foundation.
-The Open Health Initiative focuses on the human right to health with a goal to identify innovations to transform the global problem of access to medicine.
 Research commissioned by the Foundation identified that the North American public had limited awareness of the problem, and supported the launch of the Access Our Medicine Initiative in 2014.
 Since then, over 130,000 people from 160 countries have signed a declaration calling on stakeholders to work together to find solutions.
 Mindset Foundation's support of social innovators also led Lawton and her team to partner with the Dispensary of Hope, a US 501(c)(3) charitable medication distributor based in Nashville, TN, on a $200M drug recovery program through a commitment to action through the Clinton Global Initiative.

 In 2019, Pain BC, a non-profit organization advocating for the treatment and support of people living with chronic pain, approached Lawton to help expand its offering across Canada.
 Mindset Foundation supported Pain BC's partnership with the Angus Reid Institute, that led to the commissioning of an independent research study on chronic pain in Canada.

 Lawton is also a supporter and donor to the UBC CampOUT! initiative, a summer leadership and learning camp for queer, trans, Two-Spirit, questioning, and allied youth from across BC and the Yukon.

+Lawton joined the World Refugee and Migration Council's Canadian Task Force Against Global Corruption in 2023.
+One focus of the task force is to promote the repurposing of frozen and seized assets, in accordance with Canada's Special Economic Measures Act and its regulations.
+Lawton published a paper on the viability of creating The Canadian-Ukrainian Social Impact Reconstruction Trust Fund to aid victims of the unlawful occupation of Ukraine by Russian forces.